byu24/at.sc.db/README.md

 ## Initial set up

 ### Packages and programs
 Install the necessary programs you will need to run this package.
-Install the binaries for SRATools, BBtools, HKlibs, Bcftools, Samtools, DROP-SEQ-Tools, and Gffread.
-The two required Python packages are STAR and UMAP.
+Install the binaries for NCBI's [SRATools](https://github.com/ncbi/sra-tools), DOE Joint Genome Institute's [BBtools](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/), [Samtools/BCFTools/HTSlib](http://www.htslib.org/download/), [DROP-seq Tools](https://github.com/broadinstitute/Drop-seq), and [Gffread](https://github.com/gpertea/gffread).
+The two required Python packages are [STAR](https://anaconda.org/bioconda/star) and [UMAP](https://umap-learn.readthedocs.io/en/latest/).
 You will also need to have R installed for the final analysis.

 Clone the PSCREEN repository for the code utilized in this project.
 ```git clone https://github.com/byu24/at.sc.db.git```